Summer 2023

 Teen Glacier Ages 13-17, Week 7

-Throughout this week campers will have the opportunity to delve into learning wilderness skills and putting them into practice.Activities will vary depending on weather and campers’ interests.
-These can include: hiking, canoeing, camping, and skill training.
-Campers will also have a specialized activity depending on the week they are registered for*.
-Nights will be split between Venture Hill (on VBC Campus) and camping out.
-All equipment will be provided, no previous experience needed.
-Join us and venture out of the normal routine of life… make new friends, cook over the campfire, learn more about God and experience His beautiful creation.
-The beauty and grandeur of the Matanuska Glacier is breathtaking.
+THE GLACIER: The beauty and grandeur of the Matanuska Glacier is breathtaking.
 Campers will venture onto the glacier, receive instruction on glacial travel, basic techniques and equipment, and discover what a mulan is.
 This trip will give campers a better understanding of the uniqueness of Alaska and the intricate creativity of God.
 No previous experience required.
-While all required equipment will be provided, please note the additional items for campers to bring on the Packing List Here
+While all required equipment will be provided, please note the additional items for campers to bring on the packing list.

 -